A wedding weekend on the lake

 - The firepit.
 Lawn-side, lit at sundown.
 S'mores, last drinks, the people who don't want to go to bed.

-The kitchen is built for a catering team — Wolf range, double ovens, walk-in pantry.
+The kitchen is built for a catering team — Lacanche induction range, double ovens, walk-in pantry.
 We don't cook for you.
 Brianna keeps a list of Cowichan caterers, florists, photographers, and officiants we've worked with — most have been here three or four times, so they already know where the four-o'clock light lands.

 Where everyone sleeps